 We have been gathering evidence through various means.
-This includes calling in evidence under our own powers, obtaining a court order requiring the Post Office/Royal Mail Group to provide us with relevant documents, and reviewing the information shared publicly through the statutory inquiry.
+This includes calling in evidence under our own powers, obtaining court orders requiring the Post Office/Royal Mail Group to provide us with relevant documents, and reviewing the information shared through the inquiry.

-So far, our investigation has involved scrutinising tens-of-thousands of pages of information and evidence.
+The scale of the issues and documentation we are dealing with is unprecedented.
+So far, our investigation has involved scrutinising tensof-thousands of pages of information and evidence.